theinternetftw/cpugo/README.md

 CPU interpreters implemented in go.
 Nothing fancy.

-Right now just the 6502.
+Right now just the 6502, with a flag that allows for optional NES compatibility.